ddd-workshops/medical-centre-ui/.github/copilot-instructions.md

 The client code components should do neither `fetch` nor `axios` calls directly.
 They should always use an appropriate fetching service from the services directory.

 For each entity in the contract (added, modified etc.), there should be a service defined in `./src/http`.
 Import `apiClient` from client file which has the base API URL defined already.
 Use existing services for reference.
+The apiClient requests should explicitly determine the response type according to whatever is defined in the contract (available under `paths` type, imported from contract/types).
+Also, don't add the explicit function return type (promise) as it's unnecessary over what the returned value is.

 When reusing existing react components, import them from `./src/components/generic` or `./src/components/forms`.